 For those culture lovers and architecture fans out there, Tetouan is one of the atmospheric cities with a lovely medina, which is its major sightseeing attraction.
-Situated amid the start of beautiful Rif Mountain region of Morocco, Tetouan is an excellent base for those avid nature lovers who want to set out and discover the pristine surrounding hill country.
+Situated amid the start of the beautiful Rif Mountain region of Morocco, Tetouan is an excellent base for those avid nature lovers who want to set out and discover the pristine surrounding hill country.

 A simple day tour will stay in Tetouan is to the Rif village of Chefchaouen, wherein the ancient town buildings are all painted in colors of blue.
 Wonderfully photogenic, the bright and colorful streets there must be high on your list of the things to do while you are within the area.